 What to Send:

-a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of abstract, e) body of proposal, f) up to 10 keywords.
+a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of proposal, e) body of proposal, f) up to 10 keywords.

-E-mails should be entitled: HW2 Abstract Submission.
+E-mails should be entitled: HW3 Proposal Submission.

 Please use plain text (Times Roman 12) and abstain from using footnotes and any special formatting, characters or emphasis (such as bold, italics or underline).
 We acknowledge receipt and answer to all paper proposals submitted.
 If you do not receive a reply from us in a week you should assume we did not receive your proposal; it might be lost in cyberspace!
 We suggest, then, to look for an alternative electronic route or resend.